-Risk of Influenza clinical trial failure
+Risk of Influenza clinical trial ending uninformatively

 The drive to develop effective and universally-applicable influenza vaccines has encouraged many organisations to conduct clinical trials.
-These trials, however, are multifaceted endeavors riddled with nuanced complexities and challenges.
-One of the biggest issues at play is the risk of failure – or more specifically, the risk of a trial ending un-informatively.
+However there is a considerable risk of trials ending without delivering informative results.

-Clinical trials that end this way don’t provide valuable insights to guide clinical, policy, or research decisions.
+Clinical trials that end uninformatively don’t provide valuable insights to guide clinical, policy, or research decisions.
 This is concerning, as research by Hutchinson et al delivered alarming statistics – only 26.4% of the 125 clinical trials they studied met the conditions for informativeness.
 This unfortunate statistic reveals the need to estimate and manage the risk of failure in influenza clinical trials better.

 Enter Fast Data Science’s Clinical Trial Risk Tool.